flyandi/BitsyLED/README.md

 ## Hardware

-Right now I don't offer a complete build of the BitsyLED board however you can order your own copy on Oshpark:
+Right now I don't offer a complete build of the BitsyLED board however you can order your own copy on Oshpark.

+Alternatively the firmware runs perfectly fine on any Arduino compatible board with the caveat that the firmware and configurator settings are statically aligned to the Arduino Pro Mini with a maximum of 1024bytes of EEPROM.

 ### v1.1